Machine Learning Foundations

 The model is trained on input data known as features, which are the variables or attributes the model uses to make predictions.
 These features could be anything from numerical values, like a company’s annual revenue, to more abstract representations, such as text embeddings or image pixels.

-When available, the corresponding output or target variable, called the label, serves as the outcome the model is trying to predict.
+When available, the corresponding output variable, called the label (or “target”), serves as the outcome the model is trying to predict.

 Features and labels.
 Source: Google ML.